SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 $|\frac{y_{actual} - y_{expected}}{y_{expected}}$ - y_{Delta\%\_Predicted}|$

-Our selected model sees {{retrainMeanMae}} MAE when predicting neighborhood mean change in yield ($y_{\Delta\%}$) and {{retrainStdMae}} when predicting neighborhood standard deviation when evaluting using the fully hidden test set.
-These metrics report on performance after retraining with train and validation together though additional performance metrics are offered in supplemental.
+As shown in Table @tbl:trainresults, our selected model sees {{retrainMeanMae}} MAE when predicting neighborhood mean change in yield ($y_{\Delta\%}$) and {{retrainStdMae}} when predicting neighborhood standard deviation when evaluting using the fully hidden test set.
+Though our supplemental offers additional performance metrics, these metrics report on performance after retraining with train and validation together.

 | **Set**             | **MAE for Mean Prediction** | **MAE for Std Prediction** |
 | -------------------- | ----------------------- | ---------------------- |